-- a. the sources of emissions which are responsible for causing excessive ambient air pollution levels; - b. the significance of individual sources of emissions for the total pollution load; - measures for reducing and eliminating excessive ambient air pollution levels; - d. the effects of the various measures; - e. the legal framework existing or yet to be established for the various measures; - f. time limits for the ordering and implementation of the measures; - g. the authorities responsible for enforcement of the measures.
+- a. the sources of emissions which are responsible for causing excessive ambient air pollution levels; - b. the significance of individual sources of emissions for the total pollution load; - measures for reducing and eliminating excessive ambient air pollution levels: - d. the effects of the various measures; - 39 Amended by No I of the O of 15 Dec.
+1997, in force since 1 March 1998 (AS 1998 223). - 40 Amended by No I of the O of 15 Dec.
+1997, in force since 1 March 1998 (AS 1998 223).

-2 Measures under paragraph 1 letter c are:

-- a. for stationary installations: shorter time limits for retrofitting or additional or stricter emission limits; - b. for transport infrastructure: structural, operational, traffic management or traffic restriction measures.
+- e. the legal framework existing or yet to be established for the various measures; - f. time limits for the ordering and implementation of the measures; - g. the authorities responsible for enforcement of the measures. - 2 Measures under paragraph 1 letter c are: - a. for stationary installations: shorter time limits for retrofitting or additional or stricter emission limits; - b. for transport infrastructure: structural, operational, traffic management or traffic restriction measures.

 Art.
-3339 Putting the action plan into effect
+3341 Putting the action plan into effect